Mushymato/MiscMapActionsProperties/README.md

     - truly: starting + 200
 - If you only set starting, the other two will be calculated according to vanilla logic.

+A related feature are the triggers raised at the same timings with same name:
+- mushymato.MMAP_NightTimeStarting: raised at night starting time
+- mushymato.MMAP_NightTimeModerate: raised at night moderate time
+- mushymato.MMAP_NightTimeTruly: raised at night truly time

+And Game State Queries
+- mushymato.MMAP_TIME_IS_DAY: true when time of day is less than night starting time
+- mushymato.MMAP_TIME_IS_SUNSET: true when time of day is during night starting and truly time
+- mushymato.MMAP_TIME_IS_NIGHT: true when time of day is later than night truly time

 ### Tile Data

 #### Back layer: mushymato.MMAP_AnimalSpot T